joogps/Glur/README.md

 ## Installation
 This repository is a Swift package, so just include it in your Xcode project and target under **File > Add package dependencies**.
 Then, `import Glur` to the Swift files where you'll be using it.

+> [!NOTE]
+> While Glur is supported on older platforms, it will only utilize the Metal implementation of the blur effect on **iOS 17.0 and later, macOS 13.0 and later, watchOS 10.0 and later, and tvOS 17.0 and later**.
+Otherwise, it will present a worse, compatibility effect that should be tested by the developer before being used in production.

 ## Usage
 You can add a glur effect with the following modifier: